svetob/blog/content/blog/elixir-logstash-json.md

 end
 ```

-Then we just need to start this worker process when the `TCPConnection` module intializes, with the following edits:
+Then we just need to start this worker process when the `TCPConnection` module initializes, with the following edits:

 ```elixir
 # lib/connection/tcp.ex